MattHondrakis/DataAnalysis/Masters Project Job Placement/Masters-Project-Fall-Placement.md

 and thus I don’t expect it to have a “preference”.
-What actually surprised me the most, is that the most important variables for Random Forest, *Highschool and Undergrad Education* (ssc_p & degree_p), were not very important to the Logistic Regression mopdel for its predictions.
+What actually surprised me the most, is that the most important variables for Random Forest, *Highschool and Undergrad Education* (ssc_p & degree_p), were not very important to the Logistic Regression model for its predictions.
 In fact, it perceived it as a negative effect in predicting job offers.
 This is often an issue of using multiple predictors in GLM based models; the coefficients start to lose their “truthfulness”